Baldur's Gate: Tales of the Sword Coast (expansion pack)

 Humans Are White: Averted.
 There are lots of non-white humans in addition to all the dwarves, elves, and gnomes.

-Hypocrite: In Throne of Bhaal, you'll be intercepted by a band of mercenaries after the destructions of Saredush.
+Hypocrite: In Throne of Bhaal, you'll be intercepted by a band of mercenaries after the destruction of Saradush.
 Some of them are Lathander priests that summons skeletons.
-Anyone with moderate knowlegde of D&D-deities will know that Lathander is one of the biggest opposers to undeath.
-This souldn't even be possible, because D&D-clerics get their powers from their patron gods, unless they're dual/multiclassing with Mage, but they are wearing armor.
+Anyone with moderate knowledge of Forgotten Realms deities will know that Lathander, the sun god, is diametrically opposed to undeath.
+This shouldn't even be possible, because D&D-clerics get their powers from their patron gods, unless they're dual/multiclassing with Mage, but they are wearing armor.

 Hypocritical Cleric of Lathander:You're an affront to everything I believe in!